Writing Practice by the Letter

 Depressed, broke, and in the middle of his second divorce, attorney John Kralik found renewed optimism and happiness writing thank you notes.
 In his book A Simple Act of Gratitude: How Learning to Say Thank You Changed My Life he writes the story of how writing 365 thank you notes turned his life around.

 In Letters of Gratitude: Improving Well-Being through Expressive Writing, Steven Toepfer and Kathleen Walker studied the impact of writing letters of gratitude.
 Would it boost a person's sense of well-being?
-Yes.

-Just three installments of 10-15 minutes (average writing time for 35% of the sample) and one page in length (53% of the sample) was sufficient to usher in positive change.
+They found: Just three installments of 10-15 minutes (average writing time for 35% of the sample) and one page in length (53% of the sample) was sufficient to usher in positive change.
 This suggests that as an intentional activity, letters of gratitude can have important benefits for authors in a relatively short period of time.

 The findings presented in this study indicate that putting one’s feeling and thoughts of gratitude on paper has real benefits after the pen leaves the paper.
 The preexisting and often silent resource of gratitude can be mobilized in the pursuit of not happiness alone but toward the growth of gratitude and ultimately well-being.